 A situation where many customers are on hold usually occurs when agents are exhausted and call-by-call, which slows them down.
-Should be prevented at all costs as it will drain AHT and annoy customers.
-One method of dealing with this problem is to encourage agents to take breaks between calls and to refresh themselves from time to time.
+It should be prevented at all costs as it will drain AHT and annoy customers.
+One method of dealing with this problem is encouraging agents to take breaks between calls and refresh themselves from time to time.

 8-Take help from customer service representatives:

 Processes must be established using the entries of the most experienced customer service agents.
-These resources could provide a clear picture of what works and what does not work, as well as popular shortcuts and workarounds to achieve a goal.
-Also, it is also essential to start by testing any new procedure in the field and to get a consensus from the agents who would be working on it.
+These resources could provide a clear picture of what works and what does not work and popular shortcuts and workarounds to achieve a goal.
+It is also essential to start by testing any new procedure in the field and get a consensus from the agents who would be working on it.

 The highest psychological need of every individual is the need to feel loved, valued, and appreciated.
 One of the most frustrating moments is calling a customer care support system to resolve an issue, only for your call not to be answered.
 It can be a very disappointing experience.
 To treat your customers well, you must ensure that the average handle time is as low as possible.